dblabs-mcgill-mila/abcd_dl_analysis/README.md

 # abcd_dl_analysis

-This repository contains all analyses associated with our paper <>.
+This repository contains all analyses associated with our paper "Deep learning reveals that multidimensional social status drives population variation in 11,875 US participant cohort"

 Please cite the paper: